wy-chan/devchallenge_CheckoutPage/README.md

 See demo here: https://wy-chan.github.io/devchallenges_CheckoutPage/

 I created a page based on the given design.
+I learnt to make a form.

 ### Built With

 - HTML
 - CSS
+- JavaScript

 ## Features